sarthaksarthak9/DevSecOps-Project/README.md

 ## Create Kubernetes Cluster with Nodegroups

 In this phase, you'll set up a Kubernetes cluster with node groups.
 This will provide a scalable environment to deploy and manage your applications.

+## Monitor Kubernetes with Prometheus

+Prometheus is a powerful monitoring and alerting toolkit, and you'll use it to monitor your Kubernetes cluster.
+Additionally, you'll install the node exporter using Helm to collect metrics from your cluster nodes.